 Anthony Lauro

 Anthony Lauro is a bass-baritone singer and performer based in Southern California, and has sung, taught, and conducted in various churches and schools across the region.
-He is a graduate of the University of Redlands, earning both a bachelor of music in vocal performance and a master of music in vocal chamber music and being featured on the studio recording of the university’s 2024 album, “Faith, Hope, and Love.”
+He is a graduate of the University of Redlands, earning both a bachelor of music in vocal performance and a master of music in vocal chamber music.
 He has performed a number of major works including the Haydn Te Deum, Mendelssohn Symphony No. 2 “Lobgesang,” Lauridsen “Chansons des Roses” and “Lux Aeterna,” the U.S. premiere of Paul Mealor’s “Seabury Mass,” and the Fauré Requiem as a soloist with the Temecula Master Chorale.
-He is currently a member of the Long Beach Camerata Singers and Voices of Terpsichor, and he also teaches beginning and intermediate music theory at Chaffey Community College.
+He is currently a member of the Long Beach Camerata Singers and Voices of Terpsichor, and he also teaches music theory at Chaffey Community College.
 In his spare time, Anthony loves to dabble in guitar, cook, explore different food places with his wife, and solve Rubik’s cubes competitively (also with his wife).
 Rarely will you see him without a puzzle on his person!

 -